MarisaNicoleSloan/career-portfolio/levels-of-care/README.md

 ## User Reception
 User feedback following the launch of the feature was overwhelmingly positive.
 Users appreciated the platform's commitment to providing transparent and accessible information, making their search for mental health and addiction resources more manageable and less daunting.

-Here is one example of the how helped someone achieve more clarity about the continnum of care when perusing profiles of treatment facilities.
+Here is one example of how the feature helped someone achieve more clarity about the continnum of care when perusing profiles of treatment facilities.
 Please click on the image to view the user interaction.

 <a href="https://drive.google.com/file/d/1sCRUGweHWsJYjoLGQ0c186nQ_8ylOK9y/view?usp=sharing" title="Levels of Care Module"><img src="https://i.imgur.com/6vbFpC8.png"/></a>